UriNeri/rolypoly/docs/mkdocs_docs/examples.md

 # Examples
 Scenario-based examples for the most common RolyPoly workflows/commands.

+For biological context and the reasoning behind workflow choices, see [Scientific background](background.md).

 Note - command help messages are updated on a more frequent basis, so for full option lists, run `rolypoly <command> --help`.

 ---